flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 ### Prefill Kernels

 For prefill (multi-query) attention, we reimplemented the FlashAttention 2 algorithm in pure CUDA with some additional optimizations.
-Standard FlashAttention implementation uses Tensor Cores with fp16 input and fp32 accumulator, however, RTX 4090 GPUs has lower Tensor Cores performance with fp32 accumulator, we observe that the $\frac{\mathbf{q}\cdot \mathbf{k}^{T}}{\sqrt(d)}$ phase in attention computation have small range and can be accumulated with fp16 (because the head dimension is always small: e.g. 128), FlashInfer provides an `allow_fp16_qk_reduction` option to allow this optimization (but still use fp32 accumulation for $\mathbf{score} \cdot \mathbf{v}$), this optimization could bring 50% speedup on RTX 4090.
+Standard FlashAttention implementation uses Tensor Cores with fp16 input and fp32 accumulator, however, RTX 4090 GPUs has lower Tensor Cores performance with fp32 accumulator, we observe that the $\frac{\mathbf{q}\cdot \mathbf{k}^{T}}{\sqrt(d)}$ phase in attention computation have small value range and can be accumulated with fp16 (because the head dimension is always small: e.g. 128), FlashInfer provides an `allow_fp16_qk_reduction` option to allow this optimization (but still use fp32 accumulation for $\mathbf{score} \cdot \mathbf{v}$), this optimization could bring 50% speedup on RTX 4090.
 Below is the performance comparison of FlashInfer 0.0.1 and FlashAttention 2.4.2 on different GPUs:

 <p align="center">
 <img src="/assets/imgs/single-prefill-benchmark.png" alt="single prefill kernel benchmarks" width="800"/>